This article covers the top reasons why imprint, enclosure, open inner region, and closed inner region geometry operations fail.

 The following points are essential:

 - Firstly, avoid sheet/surface elements.
-The CAD model should only consist of solid parts.
+In other words, the CAD model should only consist of solid parts.

 - Secondly, avoid overlapping solids (unless they represent cell zones).